Summer Coverage for Faculty

 Premium Payment

 If your faculty job is not your primary position, you will not pre-pay summer insurance premiums.
-As long as you maintain benefits eligible employment, you will either pay summer insurance premiums from summer pay, or will be billed if you owe out-of-pocket premiums.
-Failure to pay billed premiums may result in cancelation of coverage.
+You will pay summer insurance premiums from your summer paychecks or will be billed if you do not receive paychecks.
+Failure to pay billed premiums may result in cancellation of coverage.

 To confirm your primary position and how you will pay your insurance premiums, review the My Insurance Premium Calendar in Workday by following the steps below.